 - Properly store and seal food items

 Identifying the correct ant species is critical to solving an ant infestation in your home.
 This can be a challenge for someone without proper training.
 The best thing to do is to contact a pest professional.
-Ehrlich’s pest specialists will identify the type of ants you have and develop a customized plan to eliminate and control ants in your home.
+Ehrlich’s ant control specialists will identify the type of ants you have and develop a customized plan to eliminate and control ants in your home.
 Contact us today to get started.